herrJones/node-comfoairq/README.md

 An API is provided to connect and read sensor data from the ComfoAirQ-unit

 A test-application is provided to demonstrate the capabilities

+Not all functions are implemented.
+Only these are provided:
+* start session
+* keepalive
+* close session
+* register sensor
+* get version
+* list all registered apps
+* register app
+* deregister app

+All functions return Promises

+On 'received' and 'disconnect' events are provided